crs4/DigitalPathologyPlatform/rois_annotations.md

 # ROIs Annotations

 ## Audience
-This section of the tutorial is intended for the users of the <span style="color:red">First Reviewers</span> group, which are allowed to draw regions of interest and take measures on the images.
+This section of the tutorial is intended for the users of the <span style="color:red">ROIs Reviewers</span> group, which are allowed to draw regions of interest and take measures on the images.

 ## Worklist
 In the worklist page, pending ROIs Annotations have one of these buttons beside: